turingschool/front-end-curriculum/lessons/module-3/testing-asynchronous-react-rtl.md

 ### Jest and `jsdom`

-The testing library we use with React, Jest, comes with a library by default called `jsdom`.
+The testing library we use with React (Jest) comes with a library by default called `jsdom`.
 This library simulates the browser environment when we run our tests, which means that every browser API we use in our app can be used when we run our tests.
 Browser APIs like `Date.now()`, `fetch()`, `document.querySelector()`, etc are available to use while we run our tests.
 This is amazing!
 But it's also something we want to avoid sometimes.
-In particular, we want to avoid actually making network requests in our tests.
+In particular, we want to avoid actually making network requests in our tests (we'll get into that later).

 ## On Your Marks: Our Goal